 Another option is refinancing your federal student loans into a private loan.
 A strong credit history can help you qualify for a lower interest rate, which can lower your monthly payments.
 However, you give up all of the borrower protections that come with federal student loans, including income-driven repayment plans.
 Some private student loans come with deferment and forbearance options, but they’re not as generous as what you’d find on federal student loans.

-Go through your monthly expenses to see if you can get rid of recurring bills to make more room for your student loan payment.
+Go through your monthly expenses to see if you can get rid of any expenses to make more room for your student loan payment.
 Things like rent, utilities, your cellphone plan and groceries are critical.
 But things like cable bills, streaming services and gym memberships are not.
 You might also consider making bigger changes, such as moving into a cheaper apartment or getting a part-time job to earn more money.

 The bottom line